🌟 Finmagine Portfolio Manager — Now on the Chrome Web Store

 Before your first price refresh, visit the Settings tab and set:

-This is article 1 of 6 in the Finmagine Portfolio Manager series.
-Each article goes deep on one aspect of the extension — from the stop-loss philosophy to charts to multi-asset tracking.
+This is article 1 of 8 in the Finmagine Portfolio Manager series.
+Each article goes deep on one aspect of the extension.

 Finmagine Portfolio Manager

 Per-broker stop-loss discipline, live prices, XIRR, Index Beat, Charts — for Indian Equities, US Stocks, Mutual Funds & Global ETFs.
-All local, no server required.
+Local-first portfolio tracking, optional cloud backup.

 Learn More about Portfolio Manager →The one-click NSE momentum scanner — Stage 2, Near High, VCP, IPO Breakout across every NSE stock in seconds.